Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Your healthcare provider uses a speculum (a metal or plastic instrument) to gently open the vagina.

-Cells are taken from the cervix with a small spatula.
-A small brush is then used to remove cells from inside the cervical canal.
+Cells are taken from the cervix with a small spatula or rubber broom.
+A small brush may then be used to remove cells from inside the cervical canal.
 You may feel pressure or slight discomfort.

-There are two ways to preserve the sample after it is taken:
+There are 2 ways to preserve the sample after it is taken:

 Traditional preservation.
 With this method, the sample is smeared directly onto a glass microscope slide.
 The sample is then sent to a lab to be analyzed.

 Liquid-based preservation.
 The sample is placed in a special preservative solution.
 At the lab, cervical cells are separated from blood and mucous cells and spread onto a slide.
-Screening for HPV can also be done using the same sample.
+Screening for human papillomavirus (HPV) can also be done using the same sample.

 You’re free to go!
 There is a slight chance of light bleeding or spotting.
 Your healthcare provider will tell you when to expect your test results.

 Normal result.
 The cells in the sample appear healthy.
-Have your next Pap test as recommended by ACS guidelines or your healthcare provider.
+Have your next Pap test as recommended by your healthcare provider.